getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

 # Serializers

-We'll write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.
+Let's write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.

 ## Scalar Serialization